 Michael is a second-year MASc candidate in Mechanical and Materials Engineering under the supervision of Joshua Marshall.
-For Michael’s thesis, he will continue with his research on autonomous path following on low friction terrain.
-The inspiration for his thesis stems from the idea of making an autonomous Zamboni.
+For Michael’s thesis, he will continue with his research on a learning-based predictive path following control system.
+The principle of this control strategy is to combine the known benefits of predictive control but also use learned information from the environment to better model and predict the vehicle’s behaviour.

-To implement his research, Michael will be using a Clearpath Husky and the Offroad Robotics Kubota RTV900 autonomous truck for field testing.
-Michael will be developing a robust path following control system to successfully path follow while driving on an indoor ice rink.
+To implement his research, Michael is using a Clearpath Husky and the Offroad Robotics Kubota RTV900 autonomous vehicles for field testing.
+To test and validate the control strategies, Michael is doing his testing at an indoor ice rink to subject the robots to the most challenging terrain.

 - MECH 350 – Automatics Control – Winter 2019, Winter 2020